 - privileging men over women and children’s needs

-- treating domestic violence as a private matter.
+- treating domestic abuse as a private matter.

-Similarly, racist, homophobic and other discriminatory attitudes are also reflected in the nature of the violence against lesbians, gay men, disabled people and women and men from Black and Minority Ethnic (BME) communities.
+Similarly, racist, homophobic and other discriminatory attitudes are also reflected in the nature of the abuse against lesbians, gay men, disabled people and women and men from black and minority ethnic (BAME) communities.

-Domestic violence is learned intentional behaviour rather than directly a consequence of stress, individual pathology, substance use or a ‘dysfunctional’ relationship.
-Perpetrators of domestic violence frequently avoid taking responsibility for their behaviour, by blaming their violence on someone or something else, denying it took place at all or minimising their behaviour.
+Domestic abuse is learned intentional behaviour rather than a direct consequence of stress, individual pathology, substance use or a ‘dysfunctional’ relationship.
+Perpetrators of domestic abuse frequently avoid taking responsibility for their behaviour, by blaming their abuse on someone or something else, denying it took place at all or minimising their behaviour.

-Research shows that violent men are most likely to perpetrate violence in response to their own sexual jealousy and possessiveness; their demands for domestic services; and in order to demonstrate male authority.
+Research shows that abusive men are most likely to perpetrate abuse in response to their own sexual jealousy and possessiveness; their demands for domestic services; and in order to demonstrate male authority.

 Some men also believe that sex is another type of domestic service that they can demand.
-Violent men will also typically justify or ignore their behaviour by:
+Abusive men will also typically justify, minimise or deny their behaviour by:

-- minimising the violence, e.g. saying it was “just a slap” or “isn’t that bad”;
+- trivialising the violence, e.g. saying it was “just a slap” or “isn’t that bad”;

 - justifying the behaviour to themselves and blaming the victim;

-- denying the violence happened, or refusing to talk about it and expecting the victim to just “move on”.
+- denying the violence happened, or by refusing to talk about it and expecting the survivor to just “move on”.

 - (Dobash et al., 2000).

-Women may be affected by domestic violence in a number of ways.
+Women may be affected by domestic abuse in a number of ways.
 They may experience any or all of the following:

 - isolation from family/friends;